-A friend of mine once all but recoiled when I told her that, when she came to visit me, she should feel free to explore on her own while I was at work.
+A friend of mine once all but recoiled when I told her that, when she came to visit me here in Lyon, she should feel free to explore on her own while I was at work.
 She was annoyed that I’d even suggested it, and told me there wasn’t anything she felt comfortable doing by herself.
 Another friend recently insisted I meet him as close as possible to his gate at the airport so that he wouldn’t have to find his way alone into the city center.
 I was frankly surprised by both of them because they operate independently in other areas of their lives: job, apartment, etc., and I couldn’t believe that traveling in an unfamiliar place scared them more than, say, a car inspection.
 I travel alone so often now that I’d forgotten how daunting it once was, and when I remembered I felt like an a-hole for being so judgmental and dismissive of their fears.

 Traveling alone is one of my favorite activities.
 An introvert and solitary person (who still has friends and enjoys socializing, I will have you know!)
 I feel like I’ve been traveling alone forever.
 In retrospect, though, I actually waded in not so long ago.
 So I have some advice for those who balk at the idea of cutting loose and voyaging to foreign lands with nothing but a backpack for company: get your feet wet first, splash around, and test the traveling waters.
 You may not ever truly like going solo, but I think it’s important not to fear it.
 Here’s a six-step plan to riding off into the sunset…alone.